zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ### GroupJoin

-The Dynamic LINQ version from GroupJoin works the same as the normal stronly typed version of GroupJoin.
-It supports also joining on nullable keys (for both 'Left' and 'Right').
+The Dynamic LINQ version from GroupJoin works the same as the normal strongly typed version of GroupJoin.
+Also, it supports joining on nullable keys (for both 'Left' and 'Right').

 For more examples, see this [link](https://dotnetfiddle.net/sqkxpI).

 ### Join

-A strongly typed Join example can look like this:
+Here is an example of a strongly typed Join:

 ``` cs
 var realQuery = persons.Join(